reinielc20/infs605-assignment2/README.md

 If you get the error "unable to get image 'postgres:15': error during connect: Get "http:..." or "unable to get image 'vm-version-admin-frontend': error during connect: Get "http...", try:

-docker compose up -d --build
+docker-compose up -d --build

-or try, docker compose up -d
+or try, docker-compose up -d
 [without the --build]

 ### 5. Running the System on VirtualBox